raymondpang365/version-control-guide/README.md

 Cheat sheet guidelines for developers wanting to get better at version control.

 This following guideline is written in the perspective of Agile Project Lifecycle Methodology,  aiming to increase productivity, speed and quality of the project.

+This guide assumes you are using Github.
+But if you are using other platforms, most of the following guides should still be applicable to you.

 # Chapter 1 - Basic Guide